 Database

-The Z-Database service is a protocol-agnostic bridge designed to unify interactions across diverse database engines (e.g., PostgreSQL, MongoDB, DynamoDB).
-It functions as a stateless proxy, translating high-level βIntentsβ from AI agents into native query languages (SQL or NoSQL) without maintaining permanent state or persistent connections.
+The Database service is a protocol-agnostic bridge designed to unify interactions across diverse database engines (e.g., PostgreSQL, MongoDB, DynamoDB).
+It functions as a proxy, translating high-level โIntentsโ from AI agents into native query languages (SQL or NoSQL).

 Core Database Architecture

-To remain stateless while ensuring security, every request must include a DBContext.
-This context allows the service to retrieve the necessary credentials from the ZenZ Vault in real-time.
+To ensuring security, every request must include a DBContext.
+This context allows the service to retrieve the necessary credentials of the tenant from the ZenZ Vault in real-time.

 Key Data Types